renatompf/password-manager/README.md

 ## Endpoints:

-**WHEN USING THE ENDPOINTS DON'T FORGET TO USER THE BEARER TOKEN GENERATED IN THE AUTHENTICATION ENDPOINTS**
+**WHEN USING THE ENDPOINTS DON'T FORGET TO USE THE JWT TOKEN GENERATED (AS A BEARER) IN THE AUTHENTICATION ENDPOINTS**

 ###